KernelSHAP-IQ: Weighted Least-Square Optimization for Shapley Interactions: Conclusion and Future Work

 In this work, we clarified the link between SII, an axiomatic interaction index, and $k$-SII, an aggregation of SII that yields a $k$-additive interaction index used for interpretability.
 We demonstrated that the approximation of any game induced by $k$-SII is iteratively constructed via SII.
 Similar to the SV, we then established that SII of order $k$ is represented as the solution to a WLS problem, where SII yields an \emph{optimal} $k$-additive approximation.
 We rigorously prove our results for the SV and pairwise SII and give empirically validated conjectures for higher orders.
 Consequently, we introduce KernelSHAP-IQ, a direct extension of KernelSHAP, which efficiently approximates SII for higher orders and yields SOTA performance.
 We apply KernelSHAP-IQ for local interpretability and demonstrate benefits of enriching feature attributions with interactions.

 In future work, we suspect that a rigorous proof of our conjectures would reveal novel techniques and further insights.
-Another interesting link are orthogonal projections, where pairwise SII can be viewed as a decomposition of the \emph{Shapley residual} \cite{Kumar.2021}.
+Another interesting link are orthogonal projections, where we suspect a link of pairwise SII to the \emph{Shapley residual} \cite{Kumar.2021}.
 Our novel representation of SII opens up additional possibilities, including the investigation of \emph{amortized} Shapley interactions through methods akin to FastSHAP \cite{Jethani.2022}.
 Apart from local interpretability with feature interactions, KernelSHAP-IQ is applicable in any game-theoretic setting, which includes global interpretability or data valuation.